 - Compensation for any trauma the victim personally experienced between the accident and his or her death.

 Compensation for the victim’s medical expenses, funeral expenses, and personal trauma is awarded to his or her estate.
 The other damages are awarded directly to the claimant.
 In Georgia, the statute of limitations for wrongful death claims is two years from the date of the victim’s death.
-Once two years pass, a victim’s loved one or estate representative cannot bring a wrongful death claim to court or recover compensation for his or her damages.
+Once two years pass, a victim’s loved one or estate representative cannot bring a claim to court or recover compensation for his or her damages.

 In a wrongful death claim, the victim must demonstrate that the death occurred because of another party’s negligence.
 He or she can do this by providing sufficient evidence to illustrate the nature of the accident and how the negligent party breached their duty of care to the victim.
-Evidence to support a wrongful death claim can include:
+Evidence to support a claim can include:

 - An official accident report;